 A chemical-free and gentle alternative for cleaning countertops is a steam cleaner.
-Pressure and hot steam remove 99.99 % of all typical household bacteria, while grease and stubborn dirt such as encrusted food residue can also be easily removed.
-The steam cleaner is also ideal for cleaning your exhaust hood, hob and oven.
+Pressure and hot steam remove up to 99.99 % of all typical household bacteria, while grease and stubborn dirt such as encrusted food residue can also be easily removed.
+The steam cleaner is also ideal for cleaning your exhaust hood, stovetop and oven.

-Fingerprints and limescale quickly become visible on kitchen cabinet and drawer fronts made of glass.
+Fingerprints and limescale quickly become visible on kitchen doors and drawer fronts made of glass.
 Limescale can be removed with vinegar or citric acid.
-Commercially available glass cleaner or water with squirt of washing-up liquid are useful to combat fingerprints.
+Commercially available glass cleaner or water with squirt of dish liquid are useful to combat fingerprints.

-Wooden cabinet and drawer fronts can be cleaned with a water-soluble detergent and a slightly damp cloth or soft brush.
+Wood cabinet door and drawer fronts can be cleaned with a water-soluble detergent and a slightly damp cloth or soft brush.
 For fronts with a wood veneer, you can use special furniture cleaner that also maintains the surface.
-As a general rule, don't wet wooden cabinet and drawer fronts, always work in the direction of the grain and rub dry well afterwards.
+As a general rule, don't wet wood cabinet and drawer fronts, always work in the direction of the grain and rub dry well afterwards.

 Stainless steel surfaces can be cleaned with a special stainless steel cleaner if they have significant dirt on them.
-However, wiping with a damp microfibre cloth is often enough, since stainless steel surfaces are generally easy to maintain.
-Care products that form layers are not recommended.
+However, wiping with a damp microfiber cloth is often enough, since stainless steel surfaces are generally easy to maintain.
+Products that form layers of buildup are not recommended.

 Did you know?
 Breeding grounds for bacteria in the kitchen

 - Chopping boards: Chopping boards with deep cuts are a perfect breeding ground for bacteria, since they are particularly adept at settling in the grooves.
 This means that it's not enough simply to rinse chopping boards in warm water.
-It is more effect to put them in the dishwasher, or clean them with sufficient washing-up liquid and a sponge.
+It is more effective to put them in the dishwasher, or clean them with a generous amount of dish liquid and a sponge.

 - Knife block: Knife blocks with their slots are also an ideal place for bacteria.
 Damp knives give additional support to bacterial growth, so you should clean your knife block with a narrow brush and soapy water once a month.
 It is important here that you always let it dry completely before putting the knives back in.